The difference of two squares: 2nd Level

 Problem 10.
 Factor the following.

 Problem 11.
 The sum and difference of two cubes.
 Factor.

 a) a3 + b3 = (a + b)(a2 − ab + b2)

 b) a3 − b3 = (a − b)(a2 + ab + b2)

 In practice, it is mainly these that tend to come up.

 So much for the sum and difference of odd powers.
 As for even powers, only their difference can be factored.
 (If you doubt that, then try to factor a2 + b2 or a4 + b4.
 Verify your attempt by multiplying out.)

-If n is even, then we can always recognize the difference of two squares:
+If the exponent is even, then we can always recognize the difference of two squares:

 a4 − b4 = (a2 + b2)(a2 − b2).